-The Trainee Retreat will be held in conjunction with the SID Meeting (May 13- 16, 2020) so that the benefits of the program can extend throughout the scientific meeting.
+The Resident and Post-Doctoral Trainee Retreats are held in conjunction with the SID Annual Meeting, which will take place in Scottsdale, Arizona on Wednesday, May 13th thru Satuday, May 16, 2020.
+The benefits of the trainee retreat program can extend throughout the scientific meeting.
 The Retreat will include Residents and PhD’s in both combined and separate sessions.

 The unique format of the retreat grants access to prominent faculty representing the entire spectrum of dermatology with extensive experience in producing highly cited publications, securing NIH grants, mentoring and faculty recruitment.
 The venue provides attendees significant exposure to those satisfied with their choice of academia and research, allowing attendees to visualize themselves on that same path.

 By including both MD and PhD trainees at the retreat, we plan to instill appreciation for the breadth of scientific activity that occurs to support the field.
 We believe that this meeting will function as an incubator to build a larger cadre of individuals in industry, academic and clinical life that participate, understand and build the specialty.